-13.2 Other complaints
+14.2 Other complaints

 All other allegations of complaints should follow the procedures as laid out in our Complaints Policy - a copy of which can be found on each school's website.
+This includes, where applicable, to complaints set out in the safeguarding and welfare section of the statutory framework for the Early Years Foundation Stage (paragraph 3.75).

-13.3 Whistle-blowing
+14.3 Whistle-blowing

-All NEST schools follows the NEST Whistleblowing Policy which can be found on the school's website
+All NEST schools follows the NEST Whistleblowing Policy which can be found on the school's website.